 Measure the angular separation between the center of Jupiter and the center of the moon in minutes and seconds, rounded to the nearest arcsecond.
+If a moon is crossing Jupiter, just mark whether it is "in front" or "behind" on your sheet.

-Note: You are looking South to see the planet move near the Ecliptic plane, so East is to the left of Jupiter, and West is to the right.
+Note whether the moon is on the Western or Eastern side of Jupiter.
+You are looking South to see the planet move near the Ecliptic plane, so East is to the left of Jupiter, and West is to the right.